If you’re heading to Disney World around Christmas one of the most important questions is when does Disney World decorate for Christmas?

 Christmas at the Disney World Resort Hotels

-The Disney hotels being decorated is hard to predict but it’s fairly safe to say that by mid-November all the hotels will have all their festive decorations up.
+The timeline for Disney hotels being decorated is hard to predict but it’s fairly safe to say that by mid-November all the hotels will have all their festive decorations up.

 Christmas at Disney Springs